Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Related Work

-{\bf Client-side techniques:} Motivated by HMDs allowing different projection and quality adaptive download techniques~\cite{ZHLL17}, recent works have proposed various techniques to adaptively download different qualities for different viewing directions~\cite{vengat181,vengat179, SoJR18, SoJR18b,ZhXL18,QHXG18}.
-These techniques typically combine user head movement tracking/prediction~\cite{vengat178,vengat179, XiZG18,QHXG18} and bandwidth management~\cite{vengat181,vengat182}.
-For example, Bao et al.~\cite{vengat179} propose a motion-prediction-based transmission scheme based on viewing behavior data and show that view-dependent 360$\degree$ transmission schemes with motion prediction can reduce bandwidth consumption by 45\% at the cost of only very small performance degradation.
+{\bf Client-side techniques:} Motivated by HMDs allowing different projection and quality adaptive download techniques~\cite{ZHLL17}, \revAA{recent works have proposed various techniques}{various techniques have been proposed} to adaptively download different qualities for different viewing directions~\cite{vengat181,vengat179, SoJR18, SoJR18b,ZhXL18,QHXG18}. \revAA{These techniques}{These} typically combine user head movement tracking/prediction~\cite{vengat178,vengat179, XiZG18,QHXG18} and bandwidth management~\cite{vengat181,vengat182}.
+For example, Bao et al.~\cite{vengat179} \revAA{propose a motion-prediction-based transmission scheme based on viewing behavior data and show}{show} that view-dependent 360$\degree$ transmission schemes with motion prediction can reduce bandwidth consumption by 45\% at the cost of only \revAA{very}{a} small performance degradation.
 Similarly, Hosseini and Swaminathan~\cite{vengat181} present an adaptive tile-based streaming solution and show that large bandwidth savings (72\%) can be achieved with only small quality degradation.
-Similarly, Graf et al. ~\cite{GrTM17} studied the impact of projection techniques, quantization parameters, and tile patterns on the playback experience and resource requirements.
-Others have considered tradeoffs that try to address variations and uncertainties in both the user's bandwidth and viewing direction simultaneously~\cite{AAK+18,SDL+18,QHXG18}.
-For example, Sun et al.~\cite{SDL+18} use simulations and experiments that capture the bandwidth variations, Qian et al.~\cite{QHXG18} have implemented and tested a tile-based solution on a real network, whereas Almquist et al.~\cite{AAK+18} note that HAS clients typically try to maintain a steady buffer (to protect against stalls) and consider the optimized prefetch-aggressiveness tradeoff of such clients.
-In this paper, we leverage the optimization framework provided by Almquist et al.~\cite{AAK+18} to evaluate the impact prefetching optimizations have on the caching performance of tiled 360$\degree$ video.
+Graf et al.~\cite{GrTM17} studied the impact of projection techniques, quantization parameters, and tile patterns on the playback experience and resource requirements.
+Others have considered tradeoffs that try to address variations and uncertainties \revAA{in both}{in} the user's bandwidth and viewing direction \revBB{simultaneously~\cite{AAK+18,SDL+18,QHXG18}.}{simultaneously~\cite{AAK+18,SDL+18,QHXG18,yuan2019spatial}.} For example, Sun et al.~\cite{SDL+18} use simulations and experiments that capture the bandwidth variations, Qian et al.~\cite{QHXG18} have implemented and tested a tile-based solution on a real network, whereas Almquist et al.~\cite{AAK+18} note that HAS clients typically try to maintain a steady buffer (to protect against stalls) and consider the optimized prefetch-aggressiveness tradeoff of such clients. \revBB{}{Similarly, Yuan et al.~\cite{yuan2019spatial} present a buffer-based approach that tries to balance between the buffer length and video quality.} In this paper, we leverage the optimization framework \revAA{provided by}{by} Almquist et al.~\cite{AAK+18} to evaluate the impact prefetching optimizations have on the caching performance of tiled 360$\degree$ video. \revBB{}{Others have shown (in the context of regular HAS video) how different rate adaptive solutions can be combined to provide improved client-side performance~\cite{yuan2019ensemble}.}